tukkek/tie/README.md

 It is a minimalistic, opinionated[^opinionated] library but it is based on the native design of the `<template>` tag and HTML as a whole and as such should feel familiar to any web developer and integrate seamlessly with other technologies such as CSS and other frameworks, libraries and tool-chains.

-Tie is a 100% native Javascript library.
+Tie is a 100% pure Javascript library.
 No servers, builds, frameworks... required.
-However, as stated, it should integrate easily into any setups you have or want.
+However, as stated it should integrate easily into any setups you have or want.

 While perfectly adequate for most use-cases, Tie has not yet been optimized for speed but due to its minimalistic nature, this should be easy to achieve.
 If you're interested in improving Tie for high-performance scenarios, a pull-request is welcome.